 If returns for any such materials are not permitted by the vendor, for any reason whatsoever, the client will be billed for the full value of the unused materials.
 No rebate or refund for unused goods will apply, except as otherwise noted above.

-In all cases, it is the responsibility of the client to obtain all necessary building, plumbing, gas, or Heating / air-conditioning permits, or necessary variances or permissions from municipalities, or, other governing bodies, such as conservation or heritage authorities.
+In all cases, it is the responsibility of the client to obtain all necessary electrical, building, plumbing, gas, or Heating / air-conditioning permits, or necessary variances or permissions from municipalities, or, other governing bodies, such as conservation or heritage authorities.
 While HHP may facilitate, or assist with obtaining all such permits, the client has absolute liability in ensuring all such permits are issued.
-HHP assumes no liability herein.
+HHP assumes no liability herein, and, the client holds HHP as harmless regarding obtaining permits before work begins.

 6. Sales Final